Eelviny/chia-docker/README.md

 Multiple containers of the plotter can be run in parallel.
 It's recommended to stagger the start times to improve efficiency.
 Each container will keep generating new plots for as long as it's running, and also has an useful killswitch so you can instruct the container to exit once it finishes its next plot.

-1. Build the plotter image: `cd plotter && docker build -t localhost/chia-plotter .`
+1. Build the plotter image: `docker build -t localhost/chia-plotter plotter/`
-2. Start the plotter with `docker run -d --name plotter1 --privileged -v /scratch/plotter1:/tmp -v /storage/chia:/plots localhost/chia-plotter`
+2. Start the plotter with `docker run -d --name plotter1 -v /scratch/plotter1:/tmp -v /storage/chia:/plots localhost/chia-plotter`
 3. Repeat, each time with plotter2, plotter3 etc.

 **IMPORTANT**: Do not use the same /tmp directory for every plotter.
 On startup, the plotter will delete all temporary files it sees in this folder, to cleanup from potential failed previous runs.
 In the above example, the /tmp folder is given a subdirectory on the scratch drive.